Layout: Fictitious (designed by me) – © 2022 AllAlongTheRacetrack

 When was the track built?

-Starting from 2023, when the new layout and building improvements, designed by me, will be completed, it will be able to host all major motorsport events, including Formula 1, which will come here surely for the Continental Series.
+The growth of F1 in the United States combined with the new Organization pushed for a new layout and facilities improvements, designed by me, that will make it suitable to host all major motorsport events, including Formula 1, which will come here surely for the Continental Series.

 When was its first Grand Prix?